thriveweb/sailinginparadise/content/boatTours/2018-09-04-cruise-example-2.md

 contentColumnTitle: 'We love our Paradise, let us share it with you!'
 contentColumn: >-
-  Visit an isolated island beach only accessible by boat where you are invited to jump in for a swim and try our beach games (incl Volleyball, Stand Up Paddleboarding, Beach Cricket, Snorkels and Inflatables).
-Or if you just want to chill on the beach (or our trampoline-style foredeck) that's totally fine, we'll play some cool tunes and serve up an icy cold drink from our on-board bar so you can relax and watch the world sail by in style.
+  Visit an isolated island beach only accessible by boat where you are invited to jump in for a swim and try our beach games (including Beach Volleyball, Stand Up Paddle-boarding, Beach Cricket, Snorkelling and Fun Novelty Inflatables).
+Or if you just want to laze on the beach (or our trampoline-style foredeck) that's totally fine, we'll play some cool tunes and serve up an icy cold drink from our on-board bar so you can relax and watch the world sail by in style.
 But don't forget to keep your eyes peeled for the friendly bottlenose dolphins who regularly cruise past.
 accordionSection:
   accordion:
     - dropdownContent: "•\t3 hours on the beautiful, calm Gold Coast Broadwater\r\n\n•\tRelax onboard a spacious Sailing Catamaran\r\n\n•\tA maximum of 30 guests on board\r\n\n•\tSee impressive superyachts, Seaworld, Palazzo Versace, Gold Coast Seaway, Wavebreak Island, South Stradbroke Island and local wildlife.\r\n\n•\tPull up at an island beach only accessible by boat\r\n\n•\tEnjoy free beach activities, take a dip or just relax and enjoy the view\r\n\n•\tCool tunes set the soundtrack for your experience\r\n\n•\tFriendly relaxed ambience with crew sharing some local knowledge\r\n\n•\tKeep your eyes peeled for dolphins!\r\n\n•\tIncludes one complimentary drink and light lunch\n\n•\tDeparts and returns @ Marina Mirage - an ideal spot for a beautiful waterfront meal or drinks before or after your cruise"